 This card comes with a $95 annual fee.

-If you shop online a fair bit, chances are you find the best prices on a lot of the items you buy on Amazon.
-They have a cashback rewards credit card that gives 3% on every Amazon.com order.
+If you shop online a fair bit, chances are you find the best prices on many of the items you buy on Amazon.
+They have a cashback rewards credit card that gives 3% on every Amazon order.
 These funds can sit and be applied to future purchases.

-If you get approved for this card you will get a $50 Amazon.com gift card immediately.
+If you get approved for this card, you will get a $50 Amazon gift card immediately.

-Right off the bat you can earn $150 by just purchasing $1,000 in stuff, as long as you spend that much in the first three months that you have the card.
+You can earn $150 by just purchasing $1,000 in stuff, as long as you spend that much in the first three months.
 You can then earn 6% on everything you spend at supermarkets.
-You’ll also get 3% back on gas and department stores like Wal-Mart and Target.
-Everything else will only earn you 1% cash back on what you spend.
+You’ll also get 3% back on gas and department stores like Walmart and Target.
+Everything else will only earn you 1% cashback on what you spend.

-You just have to be careful when getting a credit card that offers a higher cashback at grocery store.
-You won’t have your grocery shopping at places like Wal-Mart and Target included.
+You have to be careful when getting a credit card that offers a higher cashback at a grocery store.
+You won’t have your grocery shopping at places like Walmart and Target included.
 This could erase a lot of the value you find in getting a cashback reward card that doesn’t have a flat rate.
-If you shop at these kinds of stores often, you’re better off getting a slightly higher base cashback rate that applies for all your purchases.
+If you shop at these kinds of stores often, you’re better off getting a slightly higher base cashback rate that applies to all your purchases.

 How much does a cashback card give you back?

 The highest amount of cashback possible would come from a specialty rewards card.
-For example, the Starwood Preferred Guest Card comes with a sign-up bonus worth about $600 in points.
-If you use them the right way, such as by taking advantage of their 20% booster on 1:1 point transfers, you could make the sign-up bonus have as high as a $1,250 value.
+For example, Starwood Preferred Guest Card comes with a sign-up bonus worth about $600 in points.
+If you use them the right way, such as taking advantage of their 20% booster on 1:1 point transfers, you could make the sign-up bonus high as a $1,250 value.

 Are there any secured cards with money-back incentives?

-You can get the secured Discover it credit card.
-It doesn’t have fees — when you’re late once there’s no surcharge, and you never have to worry about an annual fee.
+You can get a Discover It credit card.
+This is a secured card that reports activity to the major credit bureaus, which means it is great for anyone to rebuild their credit.
+It doesn’t have fees when you’re late once there’s no surcharge, and you never have to worry about an annual fee.
 As a new cardholder, you also get your entire cashback amount doubled once your first year is up.
-Keep in mind, this is a secured card that reports actively to the major credit bureaus which means it is great for anyone who is trying to rebuild their credit.

-What’s the best rewards card for average / bad credit?
+What’s the best rewards card for bad credit?

-Unfortunately, credit card issuers look at the cashback feature as a luxury that only the best borrowers can enjoy.
-So you will be hard-pressed to find any companies that will offer you a credit card if you have a poor score.
+Unfortunately, credit card issuers view the cashback feature as a luxury that only the best borrowers can enjoy.
+You won’t find many companies that will offer you a credit card if you have bad credit easily.
 That said, you can still get a secured cashback credit card if you’re okay with going the secured route.
-The Discover it secured card is your main option right now.
-It requires collateral, but you can earn up to 5% on many of your purchases and there aren’t any annual fees that you have to pay.
+Discover It Secured card is your main option right now.
+It requires collateral, but you can earn up to 5% on many of your purchases, and there aren’t any annual fees that you have to pay.

 What should you look for when choosing between cards?

 You have to be careful when applying for any credit card, let alone a cashback rewards card.
-You can only extract value out of these cards if you spend a fair bit each month with the card.
+You can only extract value from these cards if you spend a fair bit each month with the card.
 This means you’ll be more likely to carry a balance.
-Of course, after your no interest period you’ll have to pay interest on this carried balance.
-So you should try for a cashback credit card with a lengthy no interest period.
+Of course, after your no-interest period, you’ll have to pay interest on this carried balance.
+So it would help if you tried for a cashback credit card with a lengthy no-interest period.

 What should you do and avoid when applying?